Anomaly cascade in (2+1)D fermionic topological phases: Introduction

-In this paper, we assume that we are given $G_f$ symmetry fractionalization data on $\mathcal{C}$; we review what this data entails in Sec.~\ref{subsec:fermionicSymmFrac}.
+where $\kappa_{\bf g,h}$ is a natural isomorphism \cite{barkeshli2019}.
+Once a representative set of maps $\rho_{\bf g}$ are chosen, symmetry fractionalization is characterized by a set of phases $\eta_a({\bf g}, {\bf h}) \in \U$ for each anyon $a$.
+These phases $\eta_a({\bf g}, {\bf h})$ are subject to a series of consistency equations, constraints, and gauge equivalences.

 Given a minimal modular extension $\C_\nu$, our aim is to lift the given symmetry fractionalization data from $\mathcal{C}$ to $\C_\nu$.
 That is, we wish to gauge fermion parity while preserving the $G_b$ symmetry.
 We perform this procedure systematically and characterize the cascade of obstructions that appear along the way.